 The Champaign Police Department is committed to fair and effective law enforcement and appreciates hearing from citizens when we get it right, or when a citizen believes that a police employee did, or might have done something wrong.

 We value the opportunity to explain our actions, or to discover if there has been misconduct by police staff.
-Please file formal complaints regarding police employee misconduct within 30 days of the event.
-If an extraordinary problem prevents filing within that time frame, the complainant may request an extension of up to 60 days.
+Please file formal complaints regarding police employee misconduct within 60 days of the event.
+For more information, please reference the drop-down menus below or the citizen complaint fact sheet.

 - By Mail